thomaslaurenson/trophyroom/hackthebox/machines/beep/README.md

 - Trying (and failing) to log into the `/admin` endpoint displayed the FreePBX software with version 2.8.1.4
 - Navigating to the `/vtigercrm` endpoint found the vtiger CRM software version 5.1.0

-I had watched ippsec's video on the box a few weeks earlier - and remembered two things.
+I had watched ippsec's video on the box a few weeks before trying to box myself - and remembered two things.
 First was he went for an Elastic/FreePBX exploit.
 The second was he said there were exploits everywhere.
-So I decided to poke around the vtiger app.
+So I decided to poke around the vtiger app and see if I could find something new/interesting.

 ![vtiger CRM Home](screenshots/vtigercrm_home.png)